Longwelwind/adventures/docs/index.md

 ![Demo of Adventures]({{ site.baseurl }}/assets/home-demo.gif)

+The documentation is split into 2 sections:

+* **Basic Usage** shows how to use the basic functions of **Adventures** and is perfect for beginners, or those who don't possess sufficient Javascript knowledge as most scripts can be copy/pasted into your story.
+This section will show you how to change the health of the player, change the gold it holds and add or remove items in its inventory.
+* **Advanced Usage** shows the advanced features of **Adventures** and is reserved for those who possess an intermediate knowledge of Javascript and want to make more complex interactions.
+This section will show you how to create custom items, for example.

 ### Requirements

 **Adventures** is based on [klembot's Snowman 2](https://bitbucket.org/klembot/snowman-2) and works by calling Javascript functions inside `<% %>` tags to change the state of the character and the story.
 For example, to add a sword to the inventory of the player, you'd write in one of your passages: